Indigenous people around the world have been able to gather knowledge of plant uses by communicating directly with them.

 To restore the vital connection.

-He is also the reason that hundreds of thousands of people around the world are now returning to “The Green Path”.
+He is also the reason that thousands of people around the world are now returning to “The Green Path”.

 I first met Frank while filming him back in September 2008.

 That meeting and numerous exchanges had a life-changing impact on me.